Explore Collections Explore The Collections

 Notes

-In 16 April 1793, Soane's plan was accepted for a new door between the Governor's Room and the Committee Room.
-Drawings 6 to 8, made in June 1793 (on the versos of re-used drawings) are show the Governor's Room in relation to the new doorway.
+On 16 April 1793, Soane's plan was accepted for a new door between the Governor's Room and the Committee Room.
+This drawing, made in June 1793 (on the verso of a re-used drawing) shows the Governor's Room in relation to the new doorway.

-The pencil elevations on the verso of each of the drawings show designs for a banking hall.
-The designs have segmental arches, as in the Bank Stock Office, but they also show a peripteral lantern as included in the Four Per Cent Office (see separate schemes).
-The drawings accurately show the Bank Stock Office's dimensions (see SM volume 74/29, 74/21 and 74/11, drawings 17 to 19 in scheme 2:1).
-These drawings are probably preliminary designs for the Four Per Cent Office, dating from 1793.
+The pencil elevations on the verso show designs for a banking hall.
+The design has segmental arches, as in the Bank Stock Office, but it also shows a peripteral lantern as included in the Four Per Cent Office (see separate schemes).
+The drawing accurately shows the Bank Stock Office's dimensions (see SM volume 74/29, SM volume 74/21 and SM volume 74/11).
+The drawing is probably a preliminary design for the Four Per Cent Office, dating from 1793.

 Literature